uyuni-project/tetra/CONTRIBUTING.md

 # Development environment

 To develop tetra, you will need:
- * to install Bundler.
-On SUSE distros, use `sudo zypper in rubygem-bundler`;
+ * to install Bundler and Ruby development headers.
+On SUSE distros, use `sudo zypper install ruby2.5-rubygem-bundler ruby2.5-devel`;
  * to get development dependencies: `bundle install`;

 To install a development version of tetra use: